zevweiss/enthrall/README.md

 ### TODO/Planned Features

- - Support for OSX masters and X11 remotes.
+ - Support for OSX as a master.

  - Switch-by-mouse (e.g. double-tap a screen edge)